-This page serves as a starting place for the ideas which drive me, and which I hope to develop and share with the world.
+This page was once called the future of truth, but that was a bit pretentious.
+All this is today is a starting place for the ideas which drive me, and which I hope to develop and share with the world.

 The work of W. Brian Arthur describes how the economics of software differ significantly from that of the traditional, physical economy.
 Specifically he talks about the lack of diminishing returns on goods, and the network effect which tends to lead to gains consolidating in a smaller number of market players.
 Consider Marc Andreeson's famous quote "software is eating the world" (or, his recent reinforcement that software is _still_ eating the world 5 years later) and you should already be thinking about how the unconventional economics of software will affect the economy itself as digital services pervade into every aspect of economic activity.